-In December 2007, the FASB issued FASB Statement No. 141R, Business Combinations (Statement 141R) and FASB Statement No. 160, Non controlling Interest in Consolidated Financial Statements - an amendment to ARB No. 51 (Statement 160).
-Statement 141R and 160 require most identifiable assets, liabilities, non controlling interest, and goodwill acquired in a business combination to be recorded at "full fair value" and require non controlling interest (previously referred to as minority interest) to be reported as a component of equity, which changes the accounting for transactions with non controlling interest holders.
+In December 2007, the FASB issued Accounting Standards Codification ("ASC") No. 805-10, Business Combination (Formerly FASB Statement No. 141R) and Accounting Standards Codification ("ASC") No. 810, Consolidation (Formerly FASB Statement No. 160).
+ASC No. 805-10 and ASC No. 810 require most identifiable assets, liabilities, noncontrolling interest, and goodwill acquired in a business combination to be recorded at "full fair value" and require noncontrolling interest (previously referred to as minority interest) to be reported as a component of equity, which changes the accounting for transactions with noncontrolling interest holders.
 Both Statements are effective for periods beginning on or after December 15, 2008, and earlier adoption is prohibited.
-Statement 141R will be applied to business combinations occurring after the effective date.
-Statement 160 will be applied prospectively to all non controlling interests, including any that arose before the effective date.
-The Company is currently evaluating the provisions of these standards, but does not expect adoption to have a material impact on its financial position and results of operations.
+ASC No. 805-10 is applied to business combinations occurring after the effective date.
+ASC No. 810 is applied prospectively to all noncontrolling interests, including any that arose before the effective date.
+ASC No. 805-10 and ASC No. 810 is effective for the Company's 2009 fiscal year.
+The adoption of Statement ASC No. 805-10 and ASC No. 810 did not have any significant impact on the Company's consolidated financial statements.